risingwavelabs/risingwave-docs/docs/sql/udf/udf-rust.md

 There are two ways to load the WASM module:

-1. The WASM binary can be embedded in the SQL statement using base64 encoding.
-You can use the following shell script to encode the binary and generate the SQL statement:
+1. Embed the WASM binary into SQL with base64 encoding.
+You can use the following command in psql:

-    ```shell
-    encoded=$(base64 -i udf.wasm)
-    sql="CREATE FUNCTION gcd(int, int) RETURNS int LANGUAGE wasm USING BASE64 '$encoded';"
-    echo "$sql" > create_function.sql
-    ```

-   When created successfully, the WASM binary will be automatically uploaded to the object store.

-2. The WASM binary can be loaded from the object store.

     ```sql
+    \set wasm_binary `base64 -i path/to/udf.wasm`
-    CREATE FUNCTION gcd(int, int) RETURNS int
-    LANGUAGE wasm USING LINK 's3://bucket/path/to/udf.wasm';
+    CREATE FUNCTION gcd(int, int) RETURNS int LANGUAGE wasm USING BASE64 :'wasm_binary';

-    CREATE FUNCTION series(int) RETURNS TABLE (x int)
-    LANGUAGE wasm USING LINK 's3://bucket/path/to/udf.wasm';
     ```

-    Alternatively, if you run RisingWave locally, you can use the local file system:
+2. Load the WASM binary from the local file system of the frontend.

     ```sql
-    CREATE FUNCTION gcd(int, int) RETURNS int
-    LANGUAGE wasm USING LINK 'fs://path/to/udf.wasm';
+    CREATE FUNCTION gcd(int, int) RETURNS int LANGUAGE wasm USING LINK 'fs://path/to/udf.wasm';
     ```

 ## 5. Use your functions in RisingWave